 - An apartment building in exchange for an industrial building

 - A single family rental in exchange for a tenants in common (TIC) property

 There are four main types of like kind exchanges investors can choose from.

 A simultaneous exchange occurs when your replacement property (what you’re buying as your new property) and your relinquished property (what you’re selling as the previous property owner) close on the same day, hence why it’s called simultaneous.
-Any delay, even a short delay caused by you wiring money that takes a little longer, can result in the disqualification of the exchange and full tax liability.
+Any delay, even a short delay, can result in the disqualification of the exchange and full tax liability.

 The delayed like kind exchange, the most common of all four, occurs when you are selling the property you hold before you acquire replacement property.

-In this situation, you as the exchangor are responsible for marketing your property, securing a buyer, and executing a sale and purchase agreement before the delayed exchange can be initiated.
-Once this occurs, you must hire a third-party, qualified intermediary to initiate the sale of the relinquished property and hold the proceeds from the sale in a binding trust for up to 180 days while you acquire a like kind property.
+In this situation, you as the exchanger are responsible for marketing your property.
+With that, you must also secure a buyer, and execute a sale and purchase agreement before the delayed exchange can be initiated.
+Once this occurs, you must hire a third-party, qualified intermediary to initiate the sale of the relinquished property.
+The intermediary holds the proceeds from the sale in a binding trust for up to 180 days.
+During this time you should acquire a like kind property.

-You have a maximum of 45 days to identify the replacement property and 180 days to complete the purchase of that property.
+You have a maximum of 45 days to identify the replacement property and 180 days to complete the purchase.
 In addition to the numerous tax benefits, this extended timeframe is one of the reasons that the delayed exchange is so popular.

 A reverse exchange, also known as a forward exchange, occurs when you acquire a replacement property through an exchange accommodation titleholder before you exchange the property you currently own.
 In theory, this type of exchange is very simple: you buy first and exchange later.